char502/Portfolio-Page/README.md

 ---
 ## 3. Random Quote Generator
  - First attempt at vanilla javaScript
- - pulls a random quote from a Github gist containing a json of quote objects
+ - Pulls a random quote from a Github gist containing a json of quote objects
  - Project files regularly updated on github as page being built
 ---
 ## 2. Portfolio page